RECRUITMENT

 Life at Our Schools

-Most of our Boystowns and Girlstowns offer middle and high school education and children spend about 5 years going through our program.
+Our Boystowns and Girlstowns provide middle and high school education, and children spend about five years in the program.

-They are taught a range of subjects including math, natural sciences, social sciences, English, Spanish and/or other local languages, religion, music, and art.
+They are taught subjects including math, science, social studies, English, Spanish and/or other local languages, religion, music, and art.
 Our students receive intensive vocational training tailored to local industries and businesses.
 Boys and girls also participate in several sports while at our schools.

-They are also given the opportunity to nurture their mental, spiritual, and emotional well-being.
+The Sisters offer opportunities for the children to nurture their mental, spiritual, and emotional well-being.
 They receive faith formation, allowing them to learn and go deeper into their faith.
-Counseling and emotional support are offered, as well.
-Many of our students have endured a lot in their young lives, and we see the importance of giving them a safe place to discuss those matters.
+There are counseling and emotional support as well.
+Many of our students have endured a lot in their young lives.
+That is why, we provide a safe space for them to share and heal.

 Year Program